greatscottgadgets/hackrf/host/README.md

 ##How to build host software on Windows:
 ###Prerequisites for cygwin, mingw, or Visual Studio:

-* cmake-2.8.12.1 or more see http://www.cmake.org/cmake/resources/software.html
+* cmake-2.8.12.1 or later from http://www.cmake.org/cmake/resources/software.html
-* libusbx-1.0.18 or more see http://sourceforge.net/projects/libusbx/files/latest/download?source=files
+* libusbx-1.0.18 or later from http://sourceforge.net/projects/libusbx/files/latest/download?source=files
+* fftw-3.3.5 or later from http://www.fftw.org/install/windows.html
 * Install Windows driver for HackRF hardware or use Zadig see http://sourceforge.net/projects/libwdi/files/zadig
   - If you want to use Zadig  select HackRF USB device and just install/replace it with WinUSB driver.